SohamMody/ADS_final/README.md

 The link for the raw dataset can be found in [311-Public-Data-Extract-Harvey.csv](https://github.com/SohamMody/Quantifying-Social-Resilience-in-Houston-Post-Harvey/blob/master/311-Public-Data-Extract-Harvey.csv).The metadata for the dataset is available in [metadata.csv](https://github.com/SohamMody/Quantifying-Social-Resilience-in-Houston-Post-Harvey/blob/master/metadata.csv).

 The entire code done in Python using Jupyter can be found in [Final_Code.ipynb](https://github.com/SohamMody/Quantifying-Social-Resilience-in-Houston-Post-Harvey/blob/master/Final_Code.ipynb).
 This includes all the parts of the project from getting the data in to preprocessing it to the modelling and finally, the analysis based on the results of the models.
-I apologize for the code being slightly messy.